Arcdarelle/TEST1/README.md

 ```
-# nmtui (use this command to configure network parameters)At the end of the network configuration with nmtui, you can use the Activate a connection menu to refresh the network
+# nmtui (use this command to configure network parameters)
+At the end of the network configuration with nmtui,you can use the Activate a connection menu to refresh the network

 ## DNS Issue Resolve
 vi /etc/resolv.conf
 search the name of the server